Active VS Inactive Partition

 According to Microsoft definition, an active partition is firstly a primary partition, and then a system partition.
-For better understanding of active partition, let’s learn something about these four partitions as following first:
+For better understanding of active partition, you can learn something about these four partitions as follows:

 Only one primary partition on a hard drive can be set as active, and it should be the system partition.
 Other primary partitions should be set as inactive to guarantee the normal boot of computer.
 In addition, it is impossible to set EFI and logical partitions as active.

 However, it is possible that the primary partition you marked as active does not contain the Windows boot files or boot files for another operating system.

 The above information is about active vs inactive partition.

 In general, if you mark a wrong partition as active or mark the system partition as inactive, the computer will show as missing operating system or operating system not found, and won’t boot successfully as usual.
 So, this reflects the importance to set the system partition as active.

 If a wrong partition is marked as active, what should you do then?

 The easy and effective way is to apply a piece of third party partition software to correct the mistake.
 MiniTool Partition Wizard is a good choice.